wizard04wsu/Class/README.md

 let s = new Square(3);

-s.toString();	//[instance of Square] s.area;		//9
+s.toString();	//[instance of Square] s.area();		//9
 s.height = 4;
-s.area;		//16
+s.area();		//16
-s.whatAmI;		//I am a rectangle.
+s.whatAmI();		//I am a rectangle.
 I am a square.

 ```

 ### Protected members

-Additionally, descendant classes can be given protected access to items in a super-class' constructor.
-This is done by providing getters and setters that are inherited.
-Once <code>*Super*()</code> is called within the constructor, the protected properties are made available as static properties of <code>*Super*</code>.
-The function also gains a method that allows you to grant protected access to (or revoke access from) descendant classes.
+Additionally, a class can give its descendants protected access to its private variables.
+Once <code>*Super*()</code> is called within the constructor, the protected properties of its parent class are made available via <code>*Super*.protected</code>.
+This object will be available to child classes as well; any additions to or deletions of its members that are made here in the constructor will be reflected in the class' descendants.

-**<samp>*Super*.defineProtectedMember(*name*[, *options*])</samp>**

-Adds a getter and/or setter that will be accessible within the constructors of descendant classes.
-If neither is specified, the protected member is removed so that it is not accessible from any descendants of this class.

-<code>*options*</code> is an object with two optional methods, <code>get</code> and <code>set</code>.

 #### Example